 If you have a child who has an eating disorder, carefully consider whether the birthday party is a good idea.
 Talk it through with your child’s treatment team.
 Whenever possible, avoid parties that are being hosted by someone you don’t know, or large events that will be full of many people who you and your child don’t know.
 These types of events can add far too much anxiety to a child who is already sensitive so you may want to make different plans.

 If you do know the hosts and guests well, consider whether they are an appropriate environment for your child right now.
-Remember, most people recover from eating disorders, so while you may need to sit some events out this year, there is hope for the future.
+Remember, your child’s eating disorder is a crisis now.
+But hopefully, in the future, it will cease to be a problem.
+Therefore, while you may need to sit some events out this year, there is hope that in the future that won’t be necessary.

 Make a phone call

 Depending on the stage of treatment, your child’s treatment team may suggest that you discuss your child’s eating disorder with the host in advance of a food-based event.
-One approach is to call the host and let him or her know what’s going on, and give them a heads up that you may be acting a little differently at the party.
+One approach is to call the host and let them know what’s going on and give them a heads up that you may be acting a little differently at the party.
 Advance conversations, even with family members, can be a bit awkward.
 Here’s an example of a pre-party conversation:

 Parent: Hi, Jane.
 I wanted to let you know that Sam is currently being treated for an eating disorder.
 It’s a bit complicated to go into right now, so I wanted to give you a heads-up before we come over to the birthday party next weekend.